Beginner Fly Rod Combos for UK Anglers: Our 2025 Pick

 Cons:

-- Reel is heavier than others in its class
+• Reel is slightly heavier than others in its class

-👉 Check current availability and recent reviews here →
+👉 Check current availability and reviews on Amazon

 3. Redington Wrangler Outfit

-The Wrangler Outfit (previously Crosswater) is a straightforward, durable choice.
-It isn’t flashy, but it does the job well for learning and general fishing.
+The Wrangler Outfit is a straightforward, durable choice.
+It is not flashy but it does the job well for learning and general fishing.
+If you want something tough that will take a knock without complaint, this is the one.

 Pros: